timotheeg/nestrischamps/readme.md

 It is possible to disable the half-height behaviour by adding the following query string argument in the producer page `?disable_half_height=1`.

+### Enable Frame Buffering

+By default, nestrischamps broadcasts frames immediately and renders them as soon as they are received.
+If network is good and latency is more or less consistent, rendering will look good while being the most real time possible.
+If latency is not consistent however, this can create a stuttering rendering effect, which may look very good.

+It is possible to enable frame buffering in many of the renderers by adding a query string argument `?buffer_time=X` , where X is the number in milliseconds of buffering one wishes to have.
+For a simple try out, use `?buffer_time=1000`.

+When Frame buffering is active, frames are not rendered as soon as they are received.
+Instead, there is an initial delay to accumulate frames (in the example above, a 1s delay), and frames are then replayed with the timing interval they were captured at.

+Note that, when you share your webcam feed at the same, it means your reaction on webcam will preceed the frames themselves.
+That may look slightly odd, but it is not a usualy a deal breaker.

+The [Emulator Connector](https://github.com/Stabyourself/nestrischamps-emulator-connector) sometimes causes frames to be clumped together making for very bad looking rendering, a 1s buffer smoothes out the display.

+### Enable Native webcam capture

+So far "native" webcam support (e.g. built-in [webRTC](https://webrtc.org/)) is only built into some of the layouts, so by choosing the layouts, you chose whether there'll be webcam support or not.
+At the moment, the layouts which support webcam natively are `ctm_video`, `ctm_video2`, `ctm_2matches`, `stencil_ctwc_sing_21`.

+Native webcam sharing can also be activated in the layouts `classic` and `das_trainer` with the query string argument `?video=1`.

 ## Contribute